Resource Center

 • More than 12 hours in a 15-hour period

-• More than 12 hours in a day unless they get 8 off-duty hours.
+• More than 12 hours in a day unless they are given 8 off-duty hours.

 Railroad Workers

-As for the railroad, train, and engine workers, federal law requires that the employer give employees at least ten consecutive off-duty hours for every 12-hour shift.
+As for railroad, train, and engine workers, federal law requires employers to give employees at least 10 consecutive off-duty hours for every 12-hour shift worked.

 Pilots and Flight Attendants

-The U.S. Federal Aviation Administration (FAA) finalized a new set of airline safety rules, including rest requirements for pilots and flight attendants.
+The U.S. Federal Aviation Administration (FAA) finalized a new set of airline safety rules that include rest requirements for pilots and flight attendants.

 Workday and Workweek in California